openrewrite/rewrite-spring/LICENSE/moderne-source-available-license.md

 ## License

-The Licensor grants You a non-exclusive, royalty-free, worldwide, non-sublicensable, non-transferable license under the Licensor:undefined:s copyrights to use, copy, distribute internally, and prepare derivative works of the Software, in each case subject to, and conditional on compliance with, the limitations and conditions below.
+The Licensor grants You a non-exclusive, royalty-free, worldwide, non-sublicensable, non-transferable license under the Licensor's copyrights to use, copy, distribute internally, and prepare derivative works of the Software, in each case subject to, and conditional on compliance with, the limitations and conditions below.

 ## Limitations